Luke 12

-Luke 12 is the twelfth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
+Luke 12 is the 12th chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records a number of teachings and parables told by Jesus Christ when "an innumerable multitude of people had gathered together", but addressed "first of all" to his disciples.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

 Text

 The original text was written in Koine Greek.
-This chapter is divided into 59 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: